Will-GitHub/Cree_MicrowaveTransistorBehaviorPrediction_Framework/README.md

 # Cree_MicrowaveTransistorBehaviorPrediction_Framework
 Here is the current framework for Cree project of predicting microwave transistor behavior.
+As required, the data files are not shared in this public repositories.

 ## What's included
 A project framework to profile and catalog existed models' accuracy performance and computational performance.